 It’s a simple idea, but it’s quite hard to achieve.
 Doing it means finding people with the strategic understanding of how your firm really works, in all its complexity.
 The creative ability to turn that understanding into powerful, emotionally-driven words and pictures.
 And the capability to deliver integrated communications in any medium, anywhere.
 It’s what we do at AML.
 We call it simple ideas for complicated businesses.

 As an independent, fast-growing agency we can give our clients the energy and attention of the whole team.
-Our new management team, headed by Ian Henderson, Tim Lloyd and Jonathan Hirshler, bring together experience from some of the world’s leading agencies and brands in creativity, business and technology.
+Our new management team, headed by Ian Henderson and Tim Lloyd, bring together experience from some of the world’s leading agencies and brands in creativity, business and technology.
 If you’re wrestling with tangled markets, tough audiences and tricky propositions, we can help.